What is a credit privacy number (CPN)?

 • Equifax®: Visit the Equifax website and click on “Freeze your Equifax credit report” or “Add a fraud or active duty alert” to help prevent unauthorized access to your credit report.

-• Experian®: Experian offers several options on their website to report fraud and protect your credit information, from setting up fraud alerts to learning how to respond to identity theft.
+• Experian®: Experian offers several options on their website to report fraud and protect your credit information, including freezing your credit, setting up fraud alerts and learning how to respond to identity theft.

 • TransUnion®: On TransUnion’s website, you’re able to freeze your credit, set up a fraud alert and more.

-Thankfully, there are many ways to rebuild credit over time with responsible use.
+Thankfully, there are many ways to build credit.
 Here are a few strategies from the Consumer Financial Protection Bureau (CFPB):

 • Always pay your bills on time.
-Making on-time payments each pay period is essential for healthy credit.
-To help make sure you don’t forget, consider setting up automatic payments or reminders.
+Making on-time payments is essential for healthy credit.
+To help make sure you don’t forget, you could set up automatic payments or reminders.

 • Keep your credit utilization ratio low.
 Carrying a high balance on your cards can increase your credit utilization ratio and lower your credit scores.
-Experts say it’s best to keep debt at no more than 30% of your available credit limit whenever possible.
+The CFPB says it’s best to use no more than 30% of your available credit limit

 • Only apply for credit you need.
 If you apply for a lot of credit in a short amount of time, it could make it look like your financial situation has worsened.
 So it may be worth holding off on opening any new accounts while you try to rebuild your credit.